 Ceramic Tile Flooring

-Ceramic Tile Flooring Installation on Wichita, KS
+Ceramic Tile Installation in Wichita, KS

 From the public baths of ancient Pompeii to the homes of wealthy Anatolians, ceramic tiles were used to create beautiful personal and public spaces.
 The fact that many of these works from ancient civilizations survive today is a tribute to the incredible durability of ceramic tile as well as to its versatility as an art form

-Tiles come in all shapes and sizes, colors and glazes, ad can be used plain, decorated, or as part of a mosaic.
+Tiles come in all shapes and sizes, colors and glazes, the ad can be used plain, decorated, or as part of a mosaic.

 Benefits of ceramic tile include:

-- Cleanliness – Ceramic tile is environmentally friendly, uses natural materials and does not retain odors, allergens or bacteria
+- Cleanliness – Ceramic tile is environmentally friendly, uses natural materials, and does not retain odors, allergens or bacteria

-- Versatility – There are an almost unlimited variations of colors, sizes, styles, shapes and textures.
+- Versatility – There are an almost unlimited variations of colors, sizes, styles, shapes, and textures.

 - Fire Resistance – It doesn’t burn or emit toxic fumes, and hot kitchen pots can’t melt or even scorch the surface of glazed ceramic tile.